the1lab/1lab/src/Order/Instances/Lower/Cocompletion.lagda.md

 This result is _much_ easier to establish in the posetal case than it is in the case of proper categories, so we do not comment on the construction too much.
-The curious reader is invited to load this file in Agda and play with it themselves!
+The curious reader is invited to load this file in Mikan and play with it themselves!

 ```agda
   lower-set-is-lub : is-lub (Lower-sets P) diagram Ls